AlexWang-16/learn_javafx/README.md

 A demo expanding on JFX23 on how to add event handling for line charts.

 ### JFX26
-A demo showing how to implement video in a Java APP using JavaFX
+A demo showing how to implement video in a Java APP using JavaFX.

 ### JFX27
 An extension to JFX26 demo that implements media playback control functionality using JavaFX.